Table of Contents

 Also, copywriting involves numerous reviews and re-writing.

 Evaluating a copywriting product is also very subjective.
 Sometimes, your boss or client may reject your copy because “they don’t feel good about the content.”
-Hence, copywriting requires a lot of patience and ongoing negotiation with the stakeholder.
+Hence, copywriting requires a lot of patience and ongoing negotiation with the stakeholders.

 Copyediting is more “mechanical.”